14. JAX#

 pass # put function body here

-14.4.4.
+14.4.5.
 Compiling non-pure functions#

-While JAX will not usually throw errors when compiling impure functions, execution becomes unpredictable.
+While JAX will not usually throw errors when compiling impure functions, execution becomes unpredictable!

-Here’s an illustration of this fact, using global variables:
+Here’s an illustration of this fact:

 a = 1 # global